r4d1n/art.r4d1n.net/content/about.md

 title: "About"
 ---

-Jared Radin is a photographer and software developer in Oakland, CA
+Jared Radin is a photographer and software developer in Oakland, CA.

 ### Education
 B.A.
 American Studies, Wesleyan University, Middletown, CT, 2012.